hervemomo/splitting_dual_column_docs_for_RAG/README.md

 # Separating Dual-Column PDF Documents for RAG Models

 This repository contains a Jupyter notebook that outlines an approach for separating English and French texts from dual-column PDF documents.
 This preprocessing step is crucial for Retrieval-Augmented Generation (RAG) models, especially when dealing with documents that contain side-by-side bilingual content.
-RAG models, which leverage both retrieval mechanisms and generative capabilities, can significantly benefit from data that has been separated by language.
+RAG models, which leverage both retrieval mechanisms and generative capabilities, can significantly benefit from data that has been separated by language for the following reasons:

+- Embedding Space: Language models create embeddings, which are numerical representations of words and phrases.
+Embeddings from different languages occupy different regions within a vector space.
+Separating languages ensures that similar concepts in each language cluster together, allowing for accurate retrieval.
+- Query Specificity: When a user asks a question, it's likely in a single language.
+If the documents aren't separated, the RAG model may retrieve irrelevant text from the other language, reducing accuracy and usefulness.
+- Improved Accuracy: Separate language models and embeddings lead to better understanding of each language's nuances, resulting in more accurate retrieval and generation of relevant text.
+- Tailored Responses: The RAG model can provide responses in the same language as the query, ensuring a smoother user experience.
+- Reduced Noise: Prevents confusion that would arise from the model attempting to process two languages simultaneously.

 ## Overview